-The Ring of Kerry is a 120-mile stretch of stunning coastal views and pockets of mystical land around the Inveragh Peninsula.
+The Ring of Kerry is a 111-mile stretch of stunning coastal views and pockets of mystical land around the Inveragh Peninsula.
 Check out our highlights.

 For a road trip with a difference, the Ring of Kerry is a stretch of stunning coastal views and pockets of mystical land.

-It is a 120-mile drive around the Inveragh Peninsula.
+It is a 111-mile drive around the Inveragh Peninsula.
 Although it can be done in a few hours, it is advisable to take your time and stop along the way to make the most of this beautiful part of the world.
+Why not do some of it by bike, as it is one of the most scenic cycle routes in Kerry.

 From gorgeous parks to pretty towns, there are lots of places to visit on the Ring of Kerry.
 Here are 12 things we think you should definitely take time to see when on the Ring of Kerry, Ireland

-Just be sure to drive it clockwise to avoid getting stuck behind the tour buses taking the opposite route.
+Just be sure to drive it clockwise to avoid getting stuck behind the tour buses taking the opposite route along the Ring of Kerry drive.

 12. Killarney National Park – look out for wild deer

 Talk about starting on a high!
-The Ring of Kerry begins in Killarney National Park and what a way to start.
+One of the Ring of Kerry highlights begins in Killarney National Park and what a way to start.
 It takes you through some of the most breath-taking scenery in the country and will leave you with no doubt you have the chosen the best road for your trip.

 There are lots of ways to explore the park in all its glory.
 From fantastic walks, most of which are nice and flat, to kayaking, or canoeing against an incredible backdrop.

-It is a haven to flora and fauna and home to the famous Lakes of Killarney, so bring a camera and make some memories to treasure.
+It is a haven to flora and fauna and home to the famous Lakes of Killarney, so bring a camera and make some memories to treasure along this section of the Ring of Kerry drive.

 11. Muckross Estate – pay a visit to this majestic manor